 Change the input frequency to 2.4 KHz.

 What are all of the additional spectral components due to?
+Because 2.5 kHz is an integer divisor of the sample rate (50 kHz), the aliased harmonics fold onto the existing harmonics.
+2.4 kHz is not an integer divisor of the sample rate, so the aliased harmonics do not fold onto the existing harmonics.

 How would you eliminate this effect?